csaiprashant/fraud_detection/README.md

-# fraud_detection
+# Fraud Detection Using SVM and Logistic Regression

-Fraud Detection Using SVM and Logistice Regression
+Build Fraud Detection Classifiers - SVM and Logistic Regression, using sklearn